martypdx/rehype-add-classes/README.md

 # rehype-add-classes

-Consider using this project which has been more recently maintained:
+Consider using this fork of the project which is currently being maintained:

 https://github.com/tycol7/rehype-add-classes

+---

 Add classes by selector to elements with [**rehype**][rehype].